 The journal accepts proposals for themed sections.
 It also welcomes individual articles for its varia section.
 Proposals for themed sections should include the description of the project (500 words), the names and contact details of the guest editors, as well as a list of potential articles.
 Individual articles should be previously unpublished, not under submission elsewhere, and written in English (5,000-7,500 words).
 They should be sent to the editorial board along with a separate document with their author’s names and contact details.
 All submissions must include two short abstracts in French and in English, as well as a list of 5 keywords.

 All articles are peer-reviewed by members of the international advisory board and external experts.
 The authors will receive notification with anonymous reports on their articles and suggested revisions within three months.
+All articles are submitted to a final review by Les Presses de la Sorbonne Nouvelle (PSN).
 The journal also accepts short texts in reaction to previously published articles and essays.
 Authors of new books are invited to send a copy to the journal for assessment.
 Published articles express their authors’ opinions and do not reflect the views of the editorial board.
 Submission guidelines are available online.